 Photograph (2022) Worthy Park Estate billboard on the roadside of its canefields

-The contemporary photograph above was taken at Worthy Park Estate in September and linked to the sale of a Boulton and Watt steam engine sold to George Price (son of the Cornish, planter and slave owner Sir Rose Price) around 1846 for the estate in St Catherine, Jamaica.
+The contemporary photograph above was taken at Worthy Park Estate in September and linked to the sale of a Boulton and Watt steam engine sold to George Price (son of the Cornish, planter, and slave owner Sir Rose Price) around 1846 for the estate in St Catherine, Jamaica.

 Worthy Park is one of the oldest sugar estates in Jamaica that still produce sugar and rum.
-We can trace this colonial landscape from Jamaica across the ocean to Cornwall where the Price family used profits from slavery to build houses, Trengwainton garden (now a National Trust managed property) and a sugar monument.
+We can trace this colonial landscape from Jamaica across the ocean to Cornwall where the Price family used profits from slavery to build houses, Trengwainton Garden (now a National Trust-managed property), and a sugar monument.

 About the Artist

 In the late 1980s, I relocated to Birmingham from a mining community in Cornwall.
 Engines and mining are deeply entwined in our Cornish identity and my own story.
-I am especially interested in alternative narratives that go beyond the romantic imaganeries of places, so my work has for several years explored issues relating to the altered landscape and the environmental legacies (see Altered Landscape and Fieldnotes Jamaica).
+I am especially interested in alternative narratives that go beyond the romantic imaginaries of places, so my work has for several years explored issues relating to the altered landscape and the environmental legacies (see Altered Landscape and Fieldnotes Jamaica).

 I also have a special interest in the typographical landscape and fragments of found objects, which is a thread that runs through all my work.

 Photograph (2022) Wall sign fragment Foame Sugar Factory, Westmoreland